how to build your self confidence

 10 Ways to Raise Confident Kids

-Probably the greatest sports upset of all time is the Miracle on Ice when the college-aged United States Olympic hockey team beat the dominant Soviet team in Lake Placid in 1980.
+Probably the greatest sports upset of all time is the “miracle on ice” when the college-aged United States Olympic hockey team beat the dominant Soviet team in Lake Placid in 1980.
 The U.S. team wasn’t even expected to do that well.
 After scoring in the final minute to tie Sweden in the first game, they went on to win the rest.
-Many of those games would be come from behind wins.
+Many of those games would be come-from-behind wins.
 With every game, they gained more and more confidence.
-Sometimes the biggest difference between success and failure is a person’s level of belief.
+Sometimes, the biggest difference between success and failure is a person’s level of belief.

-1. Listen
+1. Listening

 2. Pep Squad